-We received final approval from the Israel Innovation Authority ("IIA") for a 40%, royalty bearing participation in an approximately \$800,000 one-year development program, which started in January 2023.
-The total R&D program may be extended for a second year, subject to IIA approval.
-This R&D program is meant to enable us to achieve a significantly faster production rate in certain stages of our manufacturing process, which will also drastically reduce scrap.
+We received final approval from the Israel Innovation Authority ("IIA") for a 40%, royalty bearing participation in an approximately \$800,000 one-year development program which started in January 2023.
+The program was extended for an additional period of 20 months until September, 2025.
+This R&D program is meant to enable us to achieve a significantly faster production rate in certain stages of our manufacturing process, which will also drastically reduce scrap at these stages.
 There can be no assurance that the R&D program will succeed in achieving its goals or that all pre-defined benefits will be attained, thus any additional grants are not guaranteed.

-Rapid changes in the Israeli and international electronics industries and recessionary pressures may adversely affect our business.
+Rapid changes in the electronics industry and recessionary pressures may adversely affect our business.